Megalocnidae: Origin

 It is thought that sloths arrived in the Caribbean from South America (where they arose) around the Eocene-Oligocene boundary about 33 million years ago, when there was a significant sea level drop caused by a glaciation episode.
 This has been associated with the GAARlandia (Greater Aves Antilles Ridge) hypothesis, where the Aves Ridge is suggested to have formed a land bridge during the interval, allowing overland migration into the Greater Antilles.
 The existence of such a land bridge has been questioned because of the lack of geological evidence for the Aves Ridge having been subaerially exposed as well as the fact that many other South American animals (such as marsupials and ungulates) are absent from the Greater Antilles, making a complete land bridge unlikely.
 (Note: The main groups of terrestrial mammals to colonize the Antilles, sloths, caviomorph rodents and platyrrhine monkeys, have all displayed a facility for oceanic dispersal or island hopping in other settings.
 For example, megalonychid and mylodontid ground sloths reached North America from South America prior to formation of a complete land bridge, and both caviomorphs and platyrrhines originally reached South America by rafting across the Atlantic from Africa.)
 The earliest evidence suggesting the presence of sloths in the Caribbean is a partial femur from the Early Oligocene of Puerto Rico.
 Other pre-Pleistocene fossil remains include Imagocnus from the Early Miocene of Cuba, and an indeterminate species from the Late Miocene of the Dominican Republic.

 Description

-Megalocnid sloths were relatively small compared to mainland ground sloths, though they were the largest mammals native to the Caribbean islands with the largest species Megalocnus rodens estimated to weigh around 146 kg or 270 kg, with the smallest genera Neocnus and Acratocnus estimated to only weigh 8-15 kg.
+Megalocnid sloths were relatively small compared to mainland ground sloths, though they were the largest mammals native to the Caribbean islands with the largest species Megalocnus rodens estimated to have weighed around 146 kg or possibly as much as 270 kg, with the smallest genera Neocnus and Acratocnus estimated to only weigh 8-15 kg.